WIC (Women, Infants, and Children)

 What are WIC Farmers Market Checks and how can I get them?

 During summer months, eligible WIC clients can receive checks for the Farmers Market Nutrition Program.
-Checks allow the purchase of up to $20.00 (maximum of $84.00 per family if there are at least 3 people on WIC) of farmer market fruits and vegetables at authorized Farmers Markets.
+Checks allow the purchase of up to $28.00 (maximum of $84.00 per family if there are at least 3 people on WIC) of farmer market fruits and vegetables at authorized Farmers Markets.

 Current WIC clients can pick up their farmer’s market checks at the farmers market.
 WIC staff will be the farmers market to distribute checks.

 How does WIC support breastfeeding?